Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 | Augmented Data| Original Data | 0.618 | 0.657 | 0.657 | 0.715 |
 | Augmented Data| Augmented Data| 0.617 | 0.659 | 0.659 | 0.715 |

+## Conclusions:
+In conclusion, recalling again the novelty of this task, the following work has moved an important step forward in the field of fragment matching by introducing an innovative method based solely on the use of Transformer-type neural networks.
+The performances of the model are discrete, also given the task.
+The positive impact on the metrics of the three normals and random rotations was ascertained, while the areas of the mesh triangles were negligible.
+By graphically analyzing the point clouds, also under the lens of the three changes made, it can be hypothesized that the network tends to rely on the similarity of shape and proportion between fragments to make its decisions.
+Moreover, the editing operations may prove to be a valuable tool for identifying and removing the various anomalous pairs present in the datasets.
+Such couples, in fact, likely present a low degree of usefulness in archaeological research.
+It is likely to become customary in the future for teams of archaeologists to be joined by intelligent tools to accelerate operations, including those of correctly combining artifact fragments, thus helping to unearth objects of immeasurable historical, heritage and cultural value.